Society of Biblical Literature: History

-Calvin Stowe, husband of novelist Harriet Beecher Stowe, was in the 1830's Professor of Biblical Literature at the innovative Lane Seminary, at the time one of the nation's leading seminaries.
+Calvin Stowe, husband of novelist Harriet Beecher Stowe, served as Professor of Biblical Literature at the innovative Lane Seminary—at the time one of the nation's leading seminaries—in the 1830s.

-The eight founders of the Society of Biblical Literature and Exegesis first met to discuss their new society in Philip Schaff's study in New York City in January 1880.
-In June the group had their first Annual Meeting with eighteen people in attendance.
+The eight founders of the Society of Biblical Literature and Exegesis first met to discuss their new society in Philip Schaff's study in New York City in January of 1880.
+In June of that year, the group had its first annual meeting with eighteen people in attendance.
 The new society drew up a constitution and by-laws and discussed several papers.
 Membership dues were set at three dollars.
-By the end of the year, membership had grown to forty-five and publication of the meeting proceedings were in the planning stages.
+By the end of the year, membership had grown to forty-five and publication of the meeting proceedings was in the planning stages.
 The Journal of Biblical Literature (JBL) was launched the following year.

 The SBL was not the first association dedicated to biblical studies in North America, but it was the first that was interdenominational.
 The thirty-two founding members of SBL in 1880 even included a Unitarian, Ezra Abbott.
 The society's development was contemporary with increasing interest in Ancient Near East studies.

 The society shortened its name to Society of Biblical Literature in 1962.

 Publications

 The Society of Biblical Literature has published the flagship Journal of Biblical Literature since 1881.
-In addition it publishes the journal Review of Biblical Literature.
-It publishes literature under the imprint SBL Press".
+Additionally, it publishes the Review of Biblical Literature.
+It publishes literature under the imprint SBL Press.

-The SBL Handbook of Style is a style manual specifically for the field of ancient Near Eastern, biblical, and early Christian studies.
-The SBL Handbook of Style includes a recommended standard format for abbreviation of primary sources in Ancient Near Eastern, biblical, and early Christian studies.
+The SBL Handbook of Style is a style manual specifically for the fields of ancient Near Eastern, biblical, and early Christian studies.
+The SBL Handbook of Style includes recommended standard formats for the abbreviation of primary sources.
 The Chicago Manual of Style (16th ed.) refers writers to The SBL Handbook "for authoritative guidance".
-The "Student Supplement" is downloadable, and also contain recommendations for transliteration standards.
+The "Student Supplement" is downloadable, and also contains recommendations for transliteration standards.

-In 2011 the society was awarded a $300,000 grant from the National Endowment for the Humanities to produce Bible Odyssey, "an interactive website that brings nonsectarian biblical scholarship to the general public".
+In 2011, the society was awarded a $300,000 grant from the National Endowment for the Humanities to produce Bible Odyssey, "an interactive website that brings nonsectarian biblical scholarship to the general public".

 In 2016, the Society of Biblical Literature published a jobs report in conjunction with the American Academy of Religion that provided employment data from the 2014–15 academic year.

 Annual meeting

-One of the most important functions of the Society of Biblical Literature, is hosting the Annual Meeting.
-The Annual Meeting is hosted in the United States and attended by the majority of SBL membership.
-The meeting includes presentation of research, voting on business matters of the society, workshops & seminars, a vendor floor and more.
-The Meeting consists of "more than 1,200 academic sessions, and workshops, along with one of the world's largest exhibits of books and digital resources for biblical studies, the Annual Meetings is one of the largest events of the year in the fields of biblical scholarship, religious studies and theology."
+One of the most important functions of the Society of Biblical Literature is hosting its annual meeting.
+The annual meeting is hosted in the United States and attended by a majority of SBL members.
+The meeting includes presentations of research; voting on business matters of the society; workshops and seminars; a vendor floor; and more.
+The meeting consists of "more than 1,200 academic sessions, and workshops, along with one of the world's largest exhibits of books and digital resources for biblical studies, the Annual Meetings is one of the largest events of the year in the fields of biblical scholarship, religious studies and theology."